 Although the castle is hardly a secret and tour buses do visit, it doesn’t see the overwhelming number of visitors that many other castles do, such as Germany’s Neuschwanstein Castle or Bran Castle in Romania.

 Have you visited Spis Castle in Slovakia?
 Did you like it?
-Can you recommend other sites nearby that are worth visiting?
+Share your experience with us!

 - The castle is closed in the winter, December through March.

 - High-season summer hours are May 1 through September 30th, open daily from 0900 to 1900.
 Last entry is one hour before closing.
 Their opening hours are quite variable depending on the month, so check their posted hours before planning a visit.
 (Scroll down a bit on their site for the English version.)

 - Admission is free every first Sunday of the month.
 Check their site for all ticket prices.
 (Scroll down a bit for the English version – prices are just below their opening hours.)